llh911001/mostly-adequate-guide-chinese/ch8.md

 //=> Maybe(24)
 ```

 Notice our app doesn't explode with errors as we map functions over our null values.
-This is because `Maybe` will take care to check for a value each and every time it applys a function.
+This is because `Maybe` will take care to check for a value each and every time it applies a function.

 This dot syntax is perfectly fine and functional, but for reasons mentioned in Part 1, we'd like to maintain our pointfree style.
-As it happens, `map` is fully equip to delegate to whatever functor it receives:
+As it happens, `map` is fully equipped to delegate to whatever functor it receives:

 ```js
 //  map :: Functor f => (a -> b) -> f a -> f b